 At Oxford Instruments, we are committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain.
 We have a zero-tolerance approach to all forms of modern slavery, including servitude, forced, bonded and compulsory labour, and human trafficking, and we expect our suppliers to adopt the same approach.

-As part of our commitment to combatting modern slavery and human trafficking, we have developed and maintain internal policies and procedures to reinforce our approach on modern slavery and human trafficking.
+As part of our commitment to combatting modern slavery and human trafficking, we have developed and maintain internal policies and procedures to reinforce our approach.
 These documents are designed to be easy to use and are intended to assist our employees in their due diligence of suppliers.
-In addition, we have developed a global code of business conduct and ethics, which was published in June 2019, and sends a clear message to stakeholders and investors of our business principles and ethics.
+In addition, we have developed a global Code of Business Conduct and Ethics, which was published in June 2019, and sends a clear message to our employees, business partners, stakeholders and investors of our business principles and ethics.

-In each Oxford Instruments business, we conduct internal reviews of compliance with our processes.
-We take a risk-based approach and have developed our processes to create detailed profiles of key and high-risk suppliers.
+We take a risk-based approach and have developed our processes to create profiles of key and high-risk suppliers.
 Both new and existing key and high-risk suppliers are encouraged to adopt the same or similar standards to those contained within our policies and they are expected to hold their own suppliers to the same or similar standards.
-We carry out an annual auditing cycle of our key and high-risk suppliers through the use of questionnaires and, with supplier feedback, we seek to continually improve our systems of audit.

 Chief Executive, Oxford Instruments plc